RanRanZhou/bash-heroku-class/git.md

 Introduction to Git
 ====

 Git is a version control system.
 Version control systems keep track of changes you make to files in a project and allow you to undo those changes and move back and forth between them.
-Additionally, many people may edit same project and even the same files and the version control system will coordinate the changes.
+Additionally, many people may edit the same project and even the same file within a project and the version control system will coordinate the changes.

 [GitHub](https://github.com/) works with git to make it easy for programmers to share the code they create and collaborate with others.